CSLearning4U/StudentCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

-            Fix the errors in the code so that it draws a square.
+            Fix the errors in the code so that it draws an octagon.

             .. activecode::  ch10ex4q
                 :nocodelens: